ADCI/gulp-starter-kit/README.md

 Images:
 - sprites generator
-- compress images in production build
+- compress images in the production build

 Fonts (fallback: it's better to use FontSquirrel for generating fonts):
 - generates TTF, WOFF, WOFF2 fonts from OTF, TTF